ga-curriculum/css-grid/concepts/README.md

 # ![CSS Grid - Concepts](./assets/hero.png)

-**Learning objective:** Understand the modern use cases of CSS Grid for web layouts.
+**Learning objective:** By the end of this lesson, students will understand CSS Grid as a versatile layout tool, capable of handling complex web designs with multi-column layouts, responsive design, and interactive UI components.

 ## The Revolution of CSS Grid